xerial/xerial/README.md

 Retrives object type information using Scala's type signature, which is embeded in class files at the compile time by Scala Compiler.

  * ObjectSchema for getting full-fledged type information including generic types.
-    * Now you are free-from type erasure problem!
+    * Now you are free-from the type erasure problem!
+    * Use `ObjectSchema(cl:Class[_])` to obtain consturctors, methods and the other parameters defined in a class.
  * Eq trait for injecting field-value based hashCode and equals method to any objects
+    * Your classes extending Eq trait become ready to use in containers, e.g, Set[K], Map[K, V] etc.
  * Command-line paraser
    * You can call methods in a class by mapping command line arguments to the method arguments
    * String values are automatically converted to appropriate data types according to the information obtained by ObjectSchema